 Whether I (or my kids) would like to believe it or not, Back to School time is getting near.
 Sales are popping up everywhere.
 I’m starting to receive emails from their schools about Back to School nights.
-My 9 year old groans when we say anything about the month of August.
+My 9-year-old groans when we say anything about the month of August.
 It’s here and I want to be organized to start off the year right.

 So, for our lovely MomFabulous readers and myself – I’m starting a Back to School Organization Series.
 We’re going to tackle all of those areas that need some little TLC before school arrives.
-Getting these areas in your home organized before school starts will help make that first week of school a lot easier on everyone.
+Getting these areas in your home organized before school starts will help make that first week of school a lot easier for everyone.

 What To Do With All Of Those School Papers

 I have two kids in high school now and they definitely come home with less paperwork – which is nice.
 But, I still have one child in elementary school and he comes home with something just about every day.
 No matter what grade they’re in, you need a system in place for sorting, filing and storing paperwork.

 I have a system set up that works great for both myself, my husband and my kids.
 For example, my high schoolers have summer assignments they have to do.
 My daughter had a little freak out moment during our recent move when she didn’t know where her summer assignment paper was.
 Thankfully all I had to say was ‘Check your file’.

 As soon as they arrive home, I go through the papers they give me.
 It either gets tossed, requires action like signing it and putting back in their backpack or filed.

 2. File It.

 I have a very simple filing system that has worked well for several years now.
 Each kiddo has their own file where important papers that we need to keep throughout the year are stored.
 For example schedules, letters from teachers or an explanation of a large assignment that is due by the end of the year.